maximelenormand/Most-frequented-locations/README.md

 If you use this code, please cite:

-Louail T, Lenormand M, Murillo Arias M & Ramasco JJ (2015) Crowdsourcing the Robin Hood effect in the city. *Arxiv e-print*, arXiv:1604.08394.
+Lenormand M, Louail T, Barthelemy M & Ramasco JJ (2016) Is spatial information in ICT data reliable? arXiv preprint, arXiv:1609.03375.

 If you need help, find a bug, want to give me advice or feedback, please contact me!
 You can reach me at maxime.lenormand[at]irstea.fr